The Vulture (Brooklyn Nine-Nine): Plot

+In the cold open, Jake, Amy, Rosa, and Scully discuss their oldest arrests, when Boyle arrives, he misinterprets their conversation and talks about a 68-year-old he slept with in his 20s.

 At the morning briefing, Jake Peralta (Andy Samberg) reports a man's murder and deduces that the victim's wife may be responsible.
 He decides to investigate the case alone and brushes off Amy Santiago (Melissa Fumero) and Rosa Diaz's (Stephanie Beatriz) offer to help him, instead working with Charles Boyle (Joe Lo Truglio).
 Meanwhile, Raymond Holt (Andre Braugher) asks Terry Jeffords (Terry Crews) for help with target shooting at a shooting range despite the fact that Terry hasn't recovered from the mannequin incident.
 He agrees, but discovers Gina Linetti (Chelsea Peretti) will be joining them.

 Jake and Boyle interrogate many people in the building where the murder took place, but are called back to the precinct.
-It turns out that the case was handed to Major Crimes Unit and a detective named Keith Pembroke (Dean Winters) is now investigating the case.
-Pembroke is known as "The Vulture" for arriving in the middle of an investigation, claiming it and then taking the credit.
+It turns out that the case was handed to the Major Crimes Unit, and a detective named Keith Pembroke (Dean Winters) is now investigating the case.
+Pembroke is known as "The Vulture" for his bit of arriving in the middle of an investigation, claiming it and then taking the credit.
 At the shooting range, Jeffords freaks out due to Holt and Linetti's failure at shooting accuracy and shoots at the target to teach them.
-However, he finds that it was a ploy to make him get back to shooting so Holt could approve his return to the field, and Linetti was there to act as a witness.
+However, he finds that it was a ploy to make him get back to shooting so Holt could approve his return to the field, and Gina was there to act as a witness.

 Peralta and the gang go to a bar where they discuss how to get revenge on the Vulture.
 After much consideration, they decide to investigate the murder scene and find the corkscrew used to kill the victim.
-They theorize that the corkscrew was a magnetic one and search the trash conduit to find it and succeed.
-However, the Vulture scolds Holt for interfering with the crime scene.
-After being confronted by Jeffords, Peralta decides to give credit to the Vulture and take all the blame to stop his behavior.
-Holt also learns that Jeffords managed to hit adequate targets for re-certification after intimidation from Linetti.
+They theorize that the corkscrew was a magnetic one and search the trash conduit to find it, and succeed.
+However, they are caught by other police officers guarding the area, and the Vulture scolds Holt for their interference with the crime scene.
+After being confronted by Jeffords, Jake decides to give credit to the Vulture and take all the blame to stop his behavior.
+Holt also learns that Jeffords managed to hit adequate shots on a target for re-certification after intimidation from Gina.
 Later, Peralta and Boyle send the Vulture a replica of Peralta's butt, which the Vulture had slapped throughout the episode.